-You’ll probably be really excited to be moving into your uni house or student accommodation.
+You’ll probably be really excited to be moving into your uni house or student accommodation in london.
 For many students, it’s their first taste of independence.
 However, with independence comes responsibility, and that means boring admin tasks.

 It can be hard to know what to do when moving into your first house, so we’ve put together this simple checklist of things to check and do when you first move into your student accommodation.
 Knowing what needs doing will also help you in the future, as much of this checklist will be the same for moving house in the future.

 There are things you’ll need to sort before you move in, and things that can wait until after.
 We’ve broken down this guide into three parts so you can know when you need to complete the admin tasks.